Castle of Verrazzano

 The castle dates back to an Etruscan, and then Roman, settlement.
 The Verrazzano family held the castle for centuries and the navigator Giovanni da Verrazzano is said to have been born there in 1485.

-The last Verrazzano died in 1819, and the property passed through various wealthy Florentine families before coming to the Cappellinis.
+The last Verrazzano died in 1819, and the property passed through various wealthy Florentine families before coming to the Cappellini family in 1958.

 A monument in New York City at the Verrazzano-Narrows Bridge, which was named after Giovanni, includes three stones that were carved from the ancient wall of the castle.